 Not being able or interested in staying in one place for very long, however, Burnham succumbed to wanderlust once again and followed his friend Waller off to Nevada in 1869 in search of the Comstock Lode’s silver.
 This adventure also failed to pan out and Burnham returned to Chicago, working for short periods in the offices of Van Osdel, Otis Wheelock and then Gustav Laureau.
 He eventually tried his hand at being a druggist (his father’s profession), and then selling plate glass, until his father, finally frustrated with his son’s lack of direction and discipline, arranged the drafting job in Wight’s office late in 1872, where Daniel serendipitously met his future partner.
 The younger Root seems to have had a maturing influence on the older Burnham, and the two young men quickly became good friends, moonlighting together on small jobs that Burnham was a natural at procuring (he was a “hustler” in the true sense of the word).
 With the economy in full bloom and a promised commission to plan a new suburb procured by Burnham, the two left Wight with his blessing and started their partnership on July 5, 1873.
 Their first designed house was erected on the southeast corner of Harrison and Ashland.
 However, ten weeks into the partnership, the roof caved in on “Black Friday,” September 19 with the stock market crash.
 The projects on their boards dried up, as happened with almost all of America’s architects, leaving them to fend as best they could during the winter of 1873-74 as the Panic slowly turned into the Great Depression of the 1870s.

 (Louis Sullivan fans are probably pulling their hair out over why we aren’t talking about him.
 Louis Sullivan had been born in Boston in 1856 and had attended the first three of the four-year curriculum at Boston’s English High School.
+During this period his parents had moved to Chicago while he stayed in Boston, living with his maternal grandparents.
 He applied for early admission to MIT, passed the entrance exams, and then also passed the exams required to skip the first two years of college, which allowed him to enter college in the fall of 1872, as a third year student in William Ware’s new Building and Architecture program, at the ripe age of sixteen.
 The classes did not live up to his expectations and after a year, he decided to find a job with an architect.
-After attempting unsuccessfully to procure a position with Ware’s former mentor, Richard Morris Hunt in New York, Sullivan then moved onto Philadelphia where he could live with his maternal grandfather and uncle, and eventually secured a job in the summer of 1873 with Frank Furness and George Hewitt.
+After attempting unsuccessfully to procure a position with Ware’s former mentor, Richard Morris Hunt in New York, Sullivan then moved to Philadelphia where his maternal grandfather had since moved, and eventually secured a job in the summer of 1873 with Frank Furness and George Hewitt.
 Well, on Black Friday, the recently-turned seventeen-year old drafts-”boy” was still working for Frank Furness in Philadelphia, after having left William Ware’s MIT’s architecture program having attended only one year 1872-3, (albeit he had entered at the third-year level).
 The nascent depression would eventually force Furness to furlough the young Sullivan, in mid-November 1873.
 The unemployed teenager, with no one or nowhere else to turn to, moved back into his parents’ house for free room-and-board.
 Serendipitously, his parents had moved from his native Boston in 1868 to eventually settle in Chicago by 1871.
 Contrary to many histories of Chicago architecture, therefore, Louis Sullivan’s arrival had nothing to do with the 1871 fire, or with the post-fire reconstruction (his Autobiography of An Idea notwithstanding) because by November the snowballing recession had stopped all new construction in its tracks.
 Sullivan had no alternative but to move back in with Mom and Dad, and they now lived in Chicago.
 Had the Panic of 1873 not intervened, Sullivan more than likely would have continued working with Furness in Philadelphia, especially with the preparations for the 1876 World’s Fair then being underway, until he could afford to travel to Paris and enroll at the École des Beaux-arts.)

 Therefore, with the arrival of Peter B. Wight in November 1871, Chicago had gained not only one of New York’s leading professionally-trained architects who was well-versed in the British design reform movement, but also one of the country’s leading experts on building fire issues.
 Wight was then responsible for bringing John Wellborn Root to Chicago, the person who would be the leading architectural figure during the pioneering decade of the 1880s.
 From the standpoint of the future of Chicago’s architectural history, therefore, I repeat my earlier assertion that the relocation of Wight and Root from New York to Chicago may have been the most important result of the 1871 Fire.